 Last week while I was helping a client prepare for a webinar, I ended up giving her a pretty sweet plan that might come in handy for you, too.
-This article will help you with the first step in using a webinar to connect with your customer base: preparation.
+From doing a live webinar /video event, to a “virtual” event, to streaming live to Facebook, this article will help you with the first steps.

 Whether you’ll be introducing a new product or discussing an important industry trend, you’ll want to prepare ahead of time and with the end in mind – what’s the goal for your webinar, what’s the ideal outcome – sales, appointments, demos, awareness? ?
 Further, you’ll want a solid plan for driving attendance and making sure your webinar runs smoothly from start to finish.